syncfusion-content/javascript-docs/js/Diagram/Data-Binding.md

                 }
             }
         },
-        //initialize the node template.
+        //Initializes the node template.
         nodeTemplate: nodeTemplate,
-        //configure data source for diagram
+        //Configures data source for Diagram
         dataSourceSettings: {
-            // Define the unique field of each JSON data
+            // Defines the unique field of each JSON data
             id: "Name",
-            // Define the parent field which builds the relationship
+            // Defines the parent field which builds the relationship
             parent: "ReportingPerson",
-            //set the local data source to the diagram.
+            //Sets the local data source to the diagram.
             dataSource: data
         }
     });